A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Efficient Compute Paradigms for Domain-specific Systems

 Further, pipeline parallelism, like PipeDream~\cite{Pipedream} from Microsoft or GPipe~\cite{Gpipe} from Google, can be used to pipeline the backpropagation algorithm and to maintain high throughput while reducing model size at each stage.
 The development of pipeline parallelism methods is analogous to the development of the original delayed least mean square algorithm \cite{DLMS}.
 The bottleneck with current pipelining techniques is that they are limited to layer-level granularities or break up operation dimensions.
-The proposed operation-level core design will allow fine-grained pipelining to balance workloads across multiple cores optimally.
-Prior work on LayerPipe~\cite{layerpipe} shows that operation-level pipelining and retiming enable fine-grained pipelines that better balance neural network workloads~\cite{layerpipe}.
-We compare the prior work, scheduling algorithm for balanced workloads, LayerPipe, and PipeDream for VGG16 and ResNet50.
+Operation-level core designs allow fine-grained pipelining to balance workloads across multiple cores more effectively.
+Prior works on LayerPipe~\cite{layerpipe} and LayerPipe2 \cite{LayerPipe2} show that operation-level pipelining and retiming enable fine-grained pipelines that better balance neural network workloads.
+Prior evaluations compare scheduling algorithms for balanced workloads, including LayerPipe and PipeDream, on VGG16 and ResNet50.
 The tests were performed by sweeping the systolic array size from $32\times32$ to $256\times256$, and a minibatch size from $16$ to $256$ in powers of 2.
 LayerPipe achieves on average $43\%$ improvement over PipeDream.
 In addition, it achieves greater than $80\%$ improvement with nine processors.
 LayerPipe consistently outperforms PipeDream across all systolic array sizes and batch sizes with only a minimal communication overhead.

 The traditional and proposed methods to solve the inter-layer pipelining bottleneck exploit the use of delayed or stale gradients.
 However, the use of these delayed gradients requires {\em stashing} or storing intermediate results for weights and activations.
 This can lead to a significant increase in memory size for very deep pipelines.
 For example, for each pipeline stage after a layer, the number of memory locations required is twice the number of layers to the right, including the current layer, as shown in Fig.~\ref{keshab-fig:deep_pipe}.
 This can become untenable in larger pipelines and necessitates techniques to mitigate this increase.
 Mitigating the activation stashing has been explored in prior works~\cite{replay1,replay2} with the use of {\em activation replays}.
 Activation replays trade off memory for computation by only storing the activation values at the stage boundaries.
 The intermediate layer activation values are \textit{recalculated} in the backward pass when a stage contains multiple layers.